kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ![](images/Deathly_Hallows_Sign.svg)

-' When they told us about Single Page Application, they promise us that you don't need to any other thing other than HTML, javascript, and CSS.
+' When they told us about Single Page Application, they promise us that you don't need to learn any other thing other than HTML, javascript, and CSS.
 They promise a triangle of power, but instead what we got?

 ---